Terminal49/API/docs/Useful Info/Tracking-Request-Retrying.md

 When you submit a tracking request your request is added to our queue to being checked at the shipping line.
 So what happens if the request doesn't go through correctly?

-If we are having difficulty connecting to the shipping line, or if we are unable to parse the response from the shipping line, we will keep retrying up to 14 times with an exponential back off.
+If we are having difficulty connecting to the shipping line, or if we are unable to parse the response from the shipping line, we will keep retrying up to 14 times.

 This process can take up to approximately 24 hours.
 You will not receive a `tracking_request.failed` webhook notification until we have exhausted the retries, and the `status` field will not be changed to `failed` until then.